-We all want to land the big one.
+We all want to be a large deal closer.
 We all want a high-five from the CRO and a standing ovation from our colleagues for saving the quarter by landing a last-minute whale.

 We all want a lot of things, but they may not always be what’s best for us—or for our revenue teams.
 And sometimes, that includes landing the whale.
 After all, if old Ahab had had the sense to go after smaller, more attainable game than the fearsome Moby Dick, he could’ve walked away with his leg and his life.
 But he was so focused on landing the big one that he lost literally everything in the process.

 Putting all your effort into closing the big one can be unnecessarily risky.
 Sometimes, the smarter play is to be flexible and start with small deals, even with the largest enterprises.
 And in terms of revenue, a number of smaller deals that close quickly and blossom from there can easily bring in more ARR than a single massive sell.

 Here’s how to make it work.

 Starting small doesn’t mean you can’t think big

 Let’s be clear: we’re not suggesting you should content yourself with selling a Fortune 500 on a small contract with two users and call it a day.
 Quite the opposite.
 In fact, starting small, letting a small group of users learn the ropes and find value quickly, and working out the kinks as soon as possible can provide a valuable foundation for a much larger, more lucrative engagement down the line.

 “Trials and pilots give buyers the opportunity to see more about the actual service,” said an Emissary and former VP of IT at Kellogg’s.
 “Based on that, you can determine if you can go at a regional or global level for a solution.
 That’s really helpful before you’re signing a global deal.”